Auguste Rodin Art Project

 As you can see below, the dowel will be at the centre of the clay, holding it in place.

 We will refer back to the below image regularly whilst sculpting as the dimensions are helpful throughout the process.

-We can now start adding scrunched up foil to the dowel, fastening it with wire, in order to bulk out the larger areas of the sculpture.
+We can now start adding scrunched-up foil to the dowel, fastening it with wire, in order to bulk out the larger areas of the sculpture.
 The first of these is the stone on which The Thinker is sitting.
 We need to create the following form:

 In order to create this, scrunch up the foil to form a block around 6cm square and 8cm high.
-Place the foil block next to the dowel on the base and secure it to the dowel using wire.
+Place the foil block next to the dowel on the base and secure it to the dowel using the sculpting wire.

 The other bulky area on the sculpture is that of The Thinker's torso.
 The arching back and chest are essential in achieving the correct positioning.

-We can repeat the process for this area, using a sausage-shaped mass of foil coming from the top of the stone he is sat on and wrapping around the top of the dowel slightly.
+We can repeat the process for this area, using a sausage-shaped mass of foil coming from the top of the stone he is sitting on and wrapping around the top of the dowel slightly.
 Again, attach this to the dowel using the wire.